Skip to Content

 The negative impact of hearing loss discrimination in the workplace and its consequences

 What problems can hearing loss cause in the workplace?
-The negative impact on individuals with hearing loss from this disparity stemming from deaf discrimination in the workplace can be vast.
-From economic and social consequences such as reduced financial independence, lower quality of life to a sense of exclusion, anxiety and depression.
+The negative impact on those with hearing loss from this disparity stemming from deaf discrimination in the workplace can be vast.
+From economic and social consequences such as reduced financial independence, and lower quality of life to a sense of exclusion, anxiety and depression.

 According to RNID most people who are deaf or have hearing loss have felt stressed at work due to the condition.
 Although it is important to disclose hearing impairment, people worry they will be treated unfairly which leads to a loss of support and resources.